allentown521/saladict-desktop-docs/vitepress/en/docs/faq.md

 - Reason

-  Saladict always uses the latest version of Rust for compilation, which no longer supports Windows 7.
+  沙拉翻译 always uses the latest version of Rust for compilation, which no longer supports Windows 7.

 - Solution

   Run using the [vxiiduu/VxKex](https://github.com/vxiiduu/VxKex) project.
 Follow these steps:

   1. Download `KexSetup_Release_x_x_x_xxxx.exe` from [Releases](https://github.com/vxiiduu/VxKex/releases) and install it.
-  2. Navigate to the Saladict installation directory, right-click `Saladict.exe`, and open Properties.
+  2. Navigate to the 沙拉翻译 installation directory, right-click `Saladict.exe`, and open Properties.
   3. Find the `VxKex` tab, check the options `Enable VxKex for this program` and `Disable VxKex for child processes`, then click Apply.
-  4. You can now use Saladict normally.
+  4. You can now use 沙拉翻译 normally.
 :::

 ## Deleted by antivirus software